The Football Association of Wales has rejected an approach from Hull to speak to national team manager Chris Coleman.

 Reports in Italy on Monday said Zola, sacked by Qatari club Al-Arabi in June, had been the subject of an approach from the Tigers.

-Former Manchester United assistant manager Mike Phelan is currently in caretaker charge, with the Tigers' squad having headed to Austria on Tuesday for pre-season friendlies against Caykur Rizespor and Torino.
+Former Manchester United assistant manager Mike Phelan is in caretaker charge, with the Tigers’ squad having headed to Austria yesterday for pre-season friendlies against Caykur Rizespor and Torino.